Exclusive Estonia travel logo

 Advantages

-Cleanliness - Rooms are reported to be clean and well-maintained.
+Rooms are said to be well-maintained and clean.

-Value for Money - Many guests find the Savoy Boutique Hotel to offer good value for money considering its location and amenities.
+Many visitors believe the Savoy Boutique Hotel offers excellent value for money given its surroundings and facilities.

-Noise Levels - Rooms facing certain areas may experience noise from nearby establishments, affecting sleep quality.
+- Rooms facing certain areas could find noise from neighboring businesses influencing sleep quality.

-Room Maintenance - Addressing maintenance issues promptly and ensuring room amenities are in good working order.
+Room Maintenance is handling maintenance concerns right away and making sure room amenities are in proper working order.

-Accessibility Features - Improving accessibility for guests with mobility issues would make the hotel more inclusive.
+Features of accessibility: Enhancing access for visitors with mobility challenges would help the hotel to be more inclusive.

-Noise Insulation - Implementing better soundproofing in rooms facing busy streets would enhance comfort.
+Improve soundproofing in rooms facing busy streets to increase comfort.

-Staff Training - Continued training for staff on service standards to maintain a high level of guest experience.
+Staff Training: Ongoing training for employees on service standards to help them to preserve a high level of visitor experience.

 To Book or Not to Book